Equivariant linear isometries and infinite little discs operads via transfer systems: Equivalences between linear isometries and little discs operads.

 The above lemma turns out to be sufficient information to prove our desired result.

 \begin{theorem} Let $G$ be a finite group and $\cU$ be a $G$-universe.
-Then $\cL(\cU) \simeq \cD(\cU)$ if and only if there exists a normal subgroup $N \unlhd G$ such that $\cU \cong \R[G/N]^\infty$. \end{theorem} \begin{proof} The `if' part of the statement is proven by a sequence of refinements of transfer systems:
+Then $\cL(\cU) \simeq \cD(\cU)$ if and only if there exists a normal subgroup $N \unlhd G$ such that $\cU \cong \R[G/N]^\infty$. \end{theorem} \begin{proof} The `if' part of the statement is \cite[Theorem 4.21]{blumberg2015operadicmultiplicationsequivariantspectra}.
+Here we give a purely combinatorial proof using the following sequence of refinements of transfer systems:

 where the first refinement follows from Theorem \ref{thm:discsContainsLinear}.
-For the second, note that since $\cD(\R[G/N]^\infty)$ is disc-like, it suffices to show that whenever $G/H$ embeds into $\R[G/N]^\infty$, then $H$ contains $N$.
+For the second, note that since $\cT_{\cD(\R[G/N]^\infty)}$ is disc-like, it suffices to show that whenever $G/H$ embeds into $\R[G/N]^\infty$, then $H$ contains $N$.
 Let $K$ be a subgroup which does not contain $N$ and suppose, for the sake of contradiction, that $K \to_{\cD(\R[G/N]^\infty)} G $.
 By restriction to $N$ it follows that $K \cap N\to_{\cD(\R[G/N]^\infty)} N $.
 However, the subgroup $K \cap N$ is strictly contained in $N$ and $N$ acts trivially on $\R[G/N]^\infty$.
 Thus, there can be no $N$-equivariant embedding of $N/(K\cap N)$ into $\R[G/N]^\infty$, giving the required contradiction.
 For the final refinement, first note that As a result, $N \to_{\cL(\R[G/N]^\infty)}G$.
-Since $\cL(\R[G/N]^\infty)$ is saturated, we see that there is a transfer $H \to_{\cL(\R[G/N]^\infty)} G$ for all $H \geq N$.
-In particular, $\cL(\R[G/N]^\infty)$ contains the transfer system generated by the relation $\{H \to G \mid N\leq H \}$.
+Since $\cT_{\cL(\R[G/N]^\infty)}$ is saturated, we see that there is a transfer $H \to_{\cL(\R[G/N]^\infty)} G$ for all $H \geq N$.
+In particular, $\cT_{\cL(\R[G/N]^\infty)}$ contains the transfer system generated by the relation $\{H \to G \mid N\leq H \}$.

 We will now prove `only if'.
-Observe that since $\cL(\cU) =\cD(\cU)$, the transfer systems $\cL(\cU)$ and $\cD(\cU)$ have the same minimal fibrant subgroup $N$.
+Observe that since $\cL(\cU) \simeq\cD(\cU)$, the transfer systems $\cT_{\cL(\cU)}$ and $\cT_{\cD(\cU)}$ have the same minimal fibrant subgroup $N$.
 By Lemma \ref{lemma:linearMinfibrant}, $N$ acts trivially on $\cU$ and $\cU^N \cong \R[G/N]^\infty$.
 Hence, $\cU = \cU^N \cong \R[G/N]^\infty$ as desired. \end{proof}